-Year-to-date the Model Shadow Stock Portfolio has declined 14.0%, while the Vanguard Small Cap Index fund is down 1.4% and the DFA U.S. Micro Cap Index fund (DFSCX) is down 1.4%.
-Since its inception in 1993, the Model Shadow Stock Portfolio has a compound annual average return of 15.6%, while the Vanguard 500 Index fund has gained 9.1%.
+During 2015, the Model Shadow Stock Portfolio declined 15.2%, while the Vanguard Small Cap Index fund (NAESX) was down 3.8% and the DFA U.S. Micro Cap Index fund (DFSCX) was down 3.6%.
+Since its inception in 1993, the Model Shadow Stock Portfolio has a compound annual average return of 15.4%, while the Vanguard 500 Index fund has gained 8.9%.

-The Model Fund Portfolio’s 6.9% gain in October compares to an 8.4% increase for the Vanguard S&P 500 Index fund.
-Since its inception in June of 2003, the Model Fund Portfolio has a compound annual average return of 8.4%, just behind the 8.5% return of the Vanguard S&P 500 Index fund over the same time period.
+The Model Fund Portfolio’s 2.8% loss in December compares to a 1.6% decrease for the Vanguard 500 Index fund.
+Since its inception in June of 2003, the Model Fund Portfolio has a compound annual average return of 8.1%, just behind the 8.2% return of the Vanguard 500 Index fund over the same time period.

 There are no changes to the Model Shadow Stock Portfolio this month.
-The portfolio underwent its quarterly review at the beginning of September and no stocks met the sell criteria.
-Because this is an actual and fully invested portfolio, no new stocks are added without the removal of a current holding.
+The portfolio underwent its quarterly review at the end of November and we discussed the changes last month.

-Forty stocks passed the screen at the end of October.
-Seven stocks in the portfolio qualified for purchase at the end of October, up from five at the end of September: CSS Industries (CSS) and Key Tronic Corp (KTCC) now pass the initial Shadow Stock Screening criteria, in addition to the passing stocks from the prior month: Ducommun Inc. (DCO), Rocky Brands (RCKY), Salem Media Group (SALM), Ultra Clean Holdings (UCTT) and Vishay Precision Group (VPG).
+Thirty-six stocks passed the screen at the end of December.
+Eight of stocks in the actual portfolio qualified for purchase at the end of December, up from seven at the end of November: CSS Industries (CSS), Key Tronic Corp.
+(KTCC), Rocky Brands (RCKY), Salem Media Group (SALM), Seneca Foods Corp.
+(SENEA), SigmaTron International (SGMA), Townsquare Media (TSQ) and Willis Lease Finance Corp.
+(WLFC).
 Qualified stocks are companies held within the Model Shadow Stock Portfolio that currently meet the initial purchase rules.
 (They are designated as “qualified” in the notes column of the Model Shadow Stock Portfolio table.)

 Click here to see the current purchase and sell rules.
 The size and value rules are subject to revision depending on prevailing market conditions.

 There were no changes to the Model Fund Portfolio this month.
-The Model Fund Portfolio was discussed in the November 2015 AAII Journal.
 The next quarterly review of the portfolio will take place in February 2016.